-There may be restrictions on filling certain roles operational roles or obverseas deployment.
+There may be restrictions on filling certain roles operational roles or overseas deployment.

-Depending on the severity of your asthma, you will need to provide a report from you GP or specialist.
-The type of information required will be discussed at the FAP Assessment Centre.
+Depending on the severity of your asthma, you will need to provide a report from you general practitioner or specialist.
+The type of information required will be discussed at the AFP assessment centre.

 Do I have to be an Australian citizen to join the AFP?